 - All expeditions must be conducted in an environmentally conscious and sound approach, with care and respect for the local inhabitants.

 - All expeditions must be self-guided unless required by law of the host country.

-- Upon receipt the Secretary will distribute to the ECP Board of Governors (BOG) in a timely fashion for initial review to determine compliance with submission requirements.
+- Upon receipt the Secretary will distribute to the ECP Board in a timely fashion for initial review to determine compliance with submission requirements.

 - If other applications are currently being reviewed, the Applicant will be informed of the expected wait time until the review process can be initiated on their application.

-- After initial submission compliance review by the BOG, a committee, consisting of at least one BOG member plus three subject matter experts from the active club membership, will be formed to review each application.
+- After initial submission compliance review by the Board, a committee, consisting of at least one Board member plus three subject matter experts from the active club membership, will be formed to review each application.

 - The Review Committee will then review the Grant request.
 The expedition leader may be asked to attend the review to answer any questions that arise.

 The applicant can expect approval or denial within sixty (60) days from the review start date for their application.

 If the application is denied due to reasons which can be altered (not due to fundamental reasons such as the general nature of the expedition), the applicant can alter and resubmit their application.
 Any other applications currently under review at that time will take priority.